Preventative Strategies using Nutritional supplements and Botanical Medicine to Support Wellness, Stress & Hair Loss.

 - Head Massage/ Cold Water therapy can improve blood circulation and contract the arrector pili muscle which anchors the hair follicle.
 This helps to reduce hair shedding when hair brushing and pulling.

-The COVID-2019 is a new strain.
+The COVID-2019 & Delta variant is a new strain.
 It often begins as a common cold with fever, lethargy, cough and difficulty breathing.
 Additional symptoms may include sore throat, nasal congestion and swollen adenoids.
 In some people, especially those that are compromised, it can rapidly cause respiratory symptoms including viral pneumonia.
 The rapid progression is what makes individuals very ill and can cause death.

 Human coronaviruses are commonly spread from direct contact between an infected person to others through:(1)